-Bonus Tip 2.: If you are on long term travel, I’d include as much Outback places as you can.
-The Red Centre that you can visit by flying to Alice Springs, you can add a train ride north to Darwin and from there take the bus to Kununurra in the East Kimberley.
+Bonus Tip 2.: If you are on long term travel, I’d include the Red Centre that you can visit by flying to Alice Springs can add a train ride north to Darwin and take the bus to Kununurra in the East Kimberley.
 This is an easy destination that you can do on your own, but I recommend joining a tour to explore the Gibb River Road further.

 Hiking Solo in Tasmania

 Tasmania is the island state off Australia’s south coast.
 This place feels very different from the rest of the country, and it’s a paradise for all kinds of hiking and camping adventure.
 I went to Tasmania three times, in a solo backpacking trip plus a 5-day tour, then on a road trip and hiking the Three Capes Track.

-Tip: Allocate at least ten days if you plan to visit solo Tasmania.
-The best way to explore Tasmania’s attractions is to hire a car and go on a Solo Road trip of Tasmania’s East Coast.
-Also maximise your time, join day-tours to those attractions like Cradle Mountain, Bruny Island, etc.
+Tip: The best way to explore Tasmania’s attractions is to hire a car and go on a Solo Road trip of Tasmania’s East Coast.

 Backpacking Solo in Australia

-There aren’t many warnings that come to mind when I think of Australia as backpacker and travelling solo.
-While the country gives you this immense feeling of freedom, when you travel alone, you must be sure that you know where you are going and know how to get around.
+There aren’t many warnings that come to mind when I think of Australia as a backpacker and travelling solo.
 Australia and New Zealand are top destinations for backpackers, and thousands of them travel alone, mostly on a hop-on-hop-off bus pass.
 So there are just so many opportunities to meet like-minded travellers on your way.

 Backpacking is the way to go if you want to travel to Australia on a budget.

 In Australia, once you are in remote areas, you are cut off from civilisation and often, there is no internet nor phone coverage.
 To give you in-depth advice on how to get started with your backpacking adventure, I have put together a guide for solo women who want to travel on a budget and Australia to get started with their solo backpacking adventure.